GeekRRK/BaseProject/README.md

 # Prototype

 This is a prototype of project including basic project tree, network, database, model, frequent third party code, utils and configuration.
-Just download this project and rename it to start a new project without wasting time in repeating common work.
+Just download this project and rename it to start a new project without wasting time in repeating tedious work.